 The program culminates with the production of a professional showreel and body of work that supports the students career goals.
 In the final year of the Animation BA Program, students will have the opportunity to present their work to a panel of industry leaders as part of Industry Portfolio Week.

 Stafford Animation graduates work in Animation, Stop Motion Animation, and Film at studios such as Brown Bag Films (BBF), DNEG (formerly Double Negative), Aardman Animation, Cinesite, Mackinnon & Saunders, Boulder Media Animation, Carse & Waterman, and many others.
-Program alumni have worked on projects such the CiTV series Go Jetters, as Isle of Dogs, and Chuck Steel: Night of the Trampires.
+Program alumni have worked on projects such as the CiTV series Go Jetters, Isle of Dogs, and Chuck Steel: Night of the Trampires.

 7. Glasgow School of Art, Glasgow, Scotland